 Manchester has one of the most diverse populations in the UK with more than 200 languages spoken, restaurants and shops to cater to a wide range of taste and dietary requirements, as well as faith facilities to support those who follow the world’s major religions.

 We understand the needs of our Muslim staff and students, as well as those of other faiths and beliefs.
 Our food outlets sell halal food and prayer rooms are widely available on campus.
 In addition, there are a number of mosques close to the University and within the city itself, as well as Islamic stores offering adhaan clocks, hijabs, jilbabs, Islamic books and much more.

 It is budget-friendly for international students as rent tends to be more reasonable than in other locations.
 Many amenities are within walking distance of the campus with most of the shops, theatres, cafes and restaurants just a short stroll away.

-- Cure found for rare form of inflammatory bowel disease
+- Cure found for a rare form of inflammatory bowel disease

 - University of Manchester scientists awarded a Guinness World Record for the ‘Finest Woven Fabric’

 - Rolls Royce to work with graphene experts to pioneer next-generation of aero-engines

 - Astrophysicists confirm cornerstone of Einstein's Theory of Relativity